turingschool/curriculum/source/projects/javascript/jquery/jscart.markdown

 Refresh your browser and nothing should happen.
 Why do I bother with putting in these `alerts` and checking things?
 I believe in "Fail Early, Fail Often".
 I'm not very smart, I make mistakes (especially in Javascript), and throwing in a few alerts lets me know that things are or aren't on the right track.
 If, for instance, you forgot to declare the anonymous function for `updateCart` and instead just put instructions, your script would either fail to load OR it'd execute the `alert` as soon as it was read (when the page was loaded).
 This would be quick clue that something was wrong.

 But our methods aren't getting called yet which is correct.
 Go down you `application.js` and find the `item.on('click'...)` listener.
-As the last instruction there, add a call to `JSCart.update_cart()`.
+As the last instruction there, add a call to `JSCart.updateCart()`.

 Refresh your browser, click an add to cart link, and the three alerts should pop up.
 If you're satisfied that things are wired together properly, remove the three alert lines.